hailelagi/hailelagi.com/content/notes/fuse-fs.md

 }
 ```

 This _is_ pretty expensive and there's more to be said about designing access methods and traversing inodes efficiently and their interaction with page tables.
-As a play on our re-occurent theme, to represent more space than a page size **we introduce more indirection** in the form of _pointers_, these pointers can come in the form of _extents_ which are in essence conceptually a pointer + block len, or multi-level indexes which are "stringed together" pointers to a page with pointers.
-This highlights a choice between flexibility vs a space compact representation.
+As a play on our re-occurent theme, to represent more space than a page size **we introduce more indirection** in the form of _pointers_, these pointers can come in the form of _extents_ which are in essence conceptually a pointer + block len, or multi-level indexes which are "stringed together" pointers to a page with pointers highlighting a choice between flexibility vs a space compact representation.

 ## Filesystems are composable!